The application must be done online. Please go to the Graduate School's Application page to apply online.

-For more information on Stony Brook graduate admission policies, please visit The University at Stony Brook Graduate School Homepage.
+For more information on Stony Brook graduate admission policies, please visit Stony Brook University Graduate School Admissions.

 The majority of the students admitted to the IDPAS graduated from a baccalaureate program with majors in anthropology.
 While at least some exposure to the field - and especially to the field of research that is the applicant's expressed interest - is common and desirable, it is not a prerequisite for admission to the program.
 Rather, the faculty believes that the expected level of performance in graduate courses in anthropology and related fields can be predicted from the applicant's overall undergraduate record, with emphasis given to grades obtained in courses related to the student's area of interest.

 Graduate students are admitted to the program after careful scrutiny by the IDPAS Admissions Committee.
 The Admissions Committee includes members from all the subfields, and admission to the program is only made after full consultation with all committee members and any relevant faculty not on the committee.
 Considerable weight is given to letters of recommendation, Graduate Record Examination (GRE) scores, and Grade Point Average.